afragen/drmc-medical-staff-governance/README.md

 Combined with other plugins, listed below, and a theme containing 2 additional page templates; the website is capable of providing web-based voting for all Medical Staff and Departmental functions.

-Added `can_vote` capability to specific roles and added shortcode to hide/show poll created via WP_Polls plugin.
+Add `can_vote` capability to specific roles using the Members plugin and added `[voting]` shortcode to hide/show poll created via WP_Polls plugin.

 ## Installation